Connect with us

 Asked if Gov. Tate Reeves supports the state making xylazine a controlled substance, Press Secretary Shelby Wilcher replied that there is currently legislation pending in Congress that would make the drug a Schedule 3 substance under federal schedules.

-“The Office of the Governor works closely with the Mississippi Department of Health and Mississippi Department of Public Safety on an annual basis to the state's drug schedules,” she said.
+“The Office of the Governor works closely with the Mississippi Department of Health and Mississippi Department of Public Safety on an annual basis to update the state’s drug schedules,” she said.
 “Xylazine will certainly be part of the discussion.”

 Lynch said one advantage to taking this step is veterinarians and their practices would be required to track the drug, just as they do with opioids and other controlled substances they use.
 “If you ever waste any of it,” he said, “you have to document the destruction with a witness.”

-One concern about making xylazine a controlled substance is how it might affect veterinarians, who have used the sedative for half a century, said Bill Epperson, professor and head of the Department of Pathobiology and Population Medicine at Mississippi State 's College of Veterinary Medicine.
+One concern about making xylazine a controlled substance is how it might affect veterinarians, who have used the sedative for half a century, said Bill Epperson, professor and head of the Department of Pathobiology and Population Medicine at Mississippi State University’s College of Veterinary Medicine.

 The drug is typically used for pain relief and to “calm fractious animals,” he said.
 “There is not a good substitute for xylazine in large animal general practice.”

-Given that veterinarians have used xylazine responsibly for decades, the drug should still be used “to the legitimate practice of veterinary medicine,” he said.
+Given that veterinarians have used xylazine responsibly for decades, the drug should still be used “to support the legitimate practice of veterinary medicine,” he said.
 “We are strongly in favor of harsh penalties for those suppliers engaged in illicit activity.”

 In March, Congress introduced the Combating Illicit Xylazine Act, which would make illicit use of xylazine fall under Schedule III penalties and allow legitimate veterinary use to continue.
 The American Veterinary Medical Association supports the bill.